dotnet/aspnetcore/docs/WebTransport.md

 ```C#
 stream.Abort(ConnectionAbortedException exception);
 ```
-Aborting a WebTransport session will result in severing the connection with the client and aborting all the streams.
+Aborting a WebTransport stream will result in abruptly ending all data transmission over the stream.
 You can optionally specify an aborted exception that will be passed down into the logs.
 A default message is used if no message is provided.

 - Soft closing a WebTransport stream
 ```C#